Cloud7050/ff-mine/docs/guides/arr/shiva.md

 - Attack: Serves as her auto-attack.
 Has a chance to inflict a 2min Blunt Resistance Down stack (makes target weaker to Staff Attacks)
 - Icebrand: Group soak cleave
 - Heavenly Strike: Raidwide that knocks both tanks back a fair distance
-- Glacial Bash: Dodgeable cleave with a castbar.
+- Glacier Bash: Dodgeable cleave with a castbar.
 Stuns for 4s
 - Whiteout: Untelegraphed donut AoE

 After equipping, the boss immediately turns to her top enmity target and uses Icebrand.
-She then repeats the rotation Heavenly Strike → Glacial Bash → Whiteout.
+She then repeats the rotation Heavenly Strike → Glacier Bash → Whiteout.

 Staff: